enspiral/handbook/onboarding-info.md

 The message series is part of a project by the Ops Team at Enspiral to improve the experience of new Contributors coming into Enspiral.
 If you have feedback or would like to contribute to this project email [foundation@enspiral.com](mailto://foundation@enspiral.com)

-## Week 1 email : Welcome and communications tools
+## Week 1: Welcome and communications tools
 Welcome to Enspiral!
 We're stoked to have you here.

 This is the start of your journey into the Enspiral Network.
 As a new contributor, you’ll get 3 months to explore what we’re about and see if this community is right for you.
 Over the next six weeks you’ll be sent a message from us each week to help you along your journey.